Finding Second-Order Stationary Points in Nonconvex-Strongly-Concave Minimax Optimization: Introduction

-In this paper, we study finding second-order stationary point (SSP) of $P(\vx)$ to captures the local optimal properties.
-Inspired by the success of second-order optimization in nonconvex minimization~\cite{nesterov2006cubic,zhou2019stochastic,tripuraneni2017stochastic,agarwal2017finding,cartis2011aadaptive,cartis2011badaptive,kohler2017sub,hanzely2020stochastic}, we propose a novel method by running cubic Newton update on $\vx$ and maximizing the objective on $\vy$ alternatively.
-This iteration scheme could avoid getting stuck at an unexpected FSP of the problem.
-We establish a non-asymptotic analysis for our algorithm and show that it converges to $\left(\eps,\kappa^{1.5}\sqrt{\rho\eps}\right)$-second-order stationary point of $P(\vx)$ with $\fO\left(\kappa^{1.5}\sqrt{\rho}\eps^{-1.5}\right)$ number of iterations, where $\kappa$ is the condition number and $\rho$ is the Hessian smoothness coefficient of $f(\vx,\vy)$.
-The algorithm requires accessing second-order information of $f(\vx,\vy)$ and solving cubic regularized quadratic problem for each iteration; and running accelerated gradient descent with $\tilde\fO\left(\kappa^2\sqrt{\rho}\eps^{-1.5}\right)$ first-order oracle calls in total.
-We also propose an efficient algorithm for high-dimensional problems, which avoids expansive second-order oracle calls.
-Our method approximates the second-order information by matrix Chebyshev polynomial and solve the sub-problem inexactly, leading the the total complexity requires $\tilde\fO\left(\kappa^{1.5}\ell\eps^{-2}\right)$ Hessian-vector oracle calls and $\tilde\fO\left(\kappa^{2}\sqrt{\rho}\eps^{-1.5}\right)$ first-order oracle calls.
-Under mild strict saddle condition ~\cite{ge2015escaping,ge2016matrix,sun2018geometric,sun2016complete,bhojanapalli2016global}, the approximate second-order stationary point of $P(\vx)$ implies an approximate local minimax point of $f(\vx,\vy)$ defined by~\citet{jin2019local}, which successfully characterizes the local optimality of minimax problem without convex-concave assumption.
-To the best of our knowledge, this is the first work considers non-asymptotic convergence behavior of finding second-order stationary point for minimax problem without convex-concave assumption.
+In this paper, we focus on finding a second-order stationary point (SSP) of $P(\vx)$ to capture the local optimal properties~\cite{mazumdar2019finding,fiez2021global}.
+Inspired by the success of second-order optimization in nonconvex minimization~\cite{nesterov2006cubic,zhou2019stochastic,tripuraneni2017stochastic,agarwal2017finding,cartis2011aadaptive,cartis2011badaptive,kohler2017sub,hanzely2020stochastic}, we propose a novel method, called Minimax Cubic Newton (MCN), which runs cubic Newton update on $\vx$ and maximizes the objective on $\vy$ alternatively.
+This iteration scheme avoids getting stuck at an unexpected FSP.
+Specifically, we show MCN will converge to an $\big(\eps,\kappa^{1.5}\sqrt{\rho\eps}\,\big)$-SSP of $P(\vx)$ with $\fO\big(\kappa^{1.5}\sqrt{\rho}\eps^{-1.5}\big)$ number of iterations, where $\kappa$ is the condition number and $\rho$ is the Lipschitz continuous constant of $\nabla^2f(\vx,\vy)$.
+For high-dimensional problems, we also propose an efficient algorithm, called Inexact Minimax Cubic Newton (IMCN), which avoids the expensive second-order oracle calls.
+IMCN approximates the second-order information by matrix Chebyshev polynomial and solves the cubic regularized sub-problem inexactly.
+It only requires $\tilde\fO\big(\kappa^{1.5}\ell\eps^{-2}\big)$ Hessian-vector oracle calls and $\tilde\fO\big(\kappa^{2}\sqrt{\rho}\eps^{-1.5}\big)$ first-order oracle calls to find an $\big(\eps,\kappa^{1.5}\sqrt{\rho\eps}\,\big)$-SSP.
+Under mild strict saddle condition~\cite{ge2015escaping,ge2016matrix,sun2018geometric,sun2016complete,bhojanapalli2016global}, the approximate SSP of $P(\vx)$ implies an approximate local minimax point of $f(\vx,\vy)$ defined by~\citet{jin2019local}, which successfully characterizes the local optimality for problem (\ref{prob:main}).
+To the best of our knowledge, this is the first work that considers non-asymptotic convergence behavior of finding SSP for minimax problems without convex-concave assumptions.
+We also conduct experiments on both synthetic function and the real application to validate our theoretical analysis.
+The empirical results show that the proposed algorithms significantly outperform the GDA method.